JLester73/ps2ixl/README.md

 **Description**
-These scripts export out the school, students, teachers, sections, and enrollments PowerSchool that are required for import into IXL.
+These scripts export out the school, students, teachers, sections, and enrollments from PowerSchool that are required for import into IXL.

 **Release**
 The latest version is always available on Github from: https://github.com/JLester73/ps2ixl

 **Requirements**
-These scripts using the Scriptella ETL tool to export the data in a format used by IXL.
+These scripts use the Scriptella ETL tool to export the data in a format used by IXL.
 Scriptella can be downloaded from http://scriptella.org/.
 It also uses Java and Oracle.